 As mentioned earlier, timely student loan payments help improve your payment history over time.
 But maybe you’ve had quite a few missteps and are seeking ways to restore your credit health.

 If you are trying to build your credit to qualify for better rates or loan products, consider a Credit Builder Loan from MoneyLion.
-It helps improve your score, and you can get approved for a low-interest loan of up to $1,000.
-There are no credit checks, and it only takes a few minutes to apply for consideration.
+Our loans are the ideal option for those college-bound students needing to improve their credit scores and borrow.
+Plus, you can get approved for a low-interest loan of up to $1,000!
+There are no hard credit checks, and it only takes a few minutes to apply for consideration.

 Here’s how to get started: